nick-hill-dev/cts/concise-table-schema-language/LANGUAGE.md

 This section describes an extension to the base CTS language.
 It is not supported everywhere.

-Annotations provide metadata about the schema at three levels: system, table, and field.
+Annotations provide metadata about the schema at three levels: system, table, and field. **Annotation values are JSON**.

 #### 7.1 System Annotations